 We are looking closely at income opportunities across Asia and emerging markets.
 Over the next 12 months, it is possible that Asian and emerging markets could be in a better position if US-dollar strength starts to moderate.

-China’s zero-Covid policy has recently come under intense scrutiny, but a fuller reopening is set to occur at some point in the future.
-This should be positive for the region as a whole.
+China’s zero-Covid policy has recently come under intense scrutiny, but a fuller reopening will occur at some point in the future.
+This will be positive for the region as a whole.
 Our China-related exposure includes reopening beneficiaries, such as life-insurance companies, whereas we have been steering clear of the big index stocks such as the internet platforms which had been lockdown beneficiaries.